Outreach Projects

 4 CRT Monitors

-Four video channel display.
-Three mirrored monitors on Apple Mac and single head on Windows PC all at 60 Hz (mono) 5:4 aspect ratio
+Three mirrored monitors on Apple Mac and a single head on Windows PC all at 60 Hz at 5:4 aspect ratio

-Three video channel display total 3072x768 at 60 Hz (mono) 4:1 aspect ratio
+Three video channel display total 3072x768 at 60 Hz (mono) 4:1 aspect ratio.

-Audio: stereo 16 bits per channel
+Audio: Stereo 16 bits per channel.

-Animation length 6.5 minutes
+Animation length 6.5 minutes.

 TMM Screen

-Two video channel display each at 1280x1024 60 Hz (passive stereo with polarizing filters) 5:4 aspect ratio
+Two video channel display each at 1280x1024 60 Hz

-Audio: stereo 16 bit per channel
+Audio: stereo 16 bit per channel.

-Real time rendering of 3D models in loop for about 5 minutes in 3D stereo
+Real time rendering of 3D models in loop for about 5 minutes in 3D stereo.

-Science Showcase Screen
+UT Science Showcase

-Three video channel display total 2816x768 at 96 Hz 3.66:1 aspect ratio
+Three video channel display total 2816x768 at 96 Hz 3.66:1 aspect ratio.

-Audio: stereo 16 bit per channel
+Audio: stereo 16 bit per channel.

-Animation at 16 frames per second for about 6 minutes (mono).
+Animation at 24 frames per second for about 6 minutes (mono).

 VTT Screen

-Three video channel display total 2816x768 at 96 Hz (active stereo) 3.66:1 aspect ratio
+Three video channel display total 2816x768 at 96 Hz.

-Audio: stereo 16 bit per channel
+Audio: stereo 16 bit per channel.

-Real time rendering of 3D models in loop for about 5 and a half minutes in 3D stereo.
+Real time rendering of 3D models in loop for about 5 and a half minutes in 3D active stereo.

 Carved in Stone 6 Screens

-Single video channel display at 768x512
+Single video channel display at 768x512 that ran in a loop.

 Audio: 16 bits per channel